openstack/openstacksdk/doc/source/contributor/coding.rst

 OpenStack consistent for end users, and this means not trusting the clouds to return consistent objects.
 There should be a normalize function in `shade/_normalize.py` that is applied to objects before returning them to the user.
-See :doc:`model` for further details on object model requirements.
+See :doc:`../user/model` for further details on object model requirements.

 Fields should not be in the normalization contract if we cannot commit to providing them to all users.